-The students choose their project for the week, and this Community Week has seen a range of activities from a 700km cycling challenge in aid of The National Autistic Society and a beach clean to support the local Community Alcohol Partnership in Thanet.
+The students choose their project for the week.
+This Community Week has seen a range of activities from a 700km cycling challenge in aid of the National Autistic Society and a beach clean to support the local Community Alcohol Partnership in Thanet.

-Catering, Hair and Beauty students teamed up to deliver a very special pamper day in aid of Teenager Cancer Trust.
+Catering, Hair and Beauty students teamed up to deliver a very special pamper day in aid of Teenage Cancer Trust.
 Students from Level 1 to Level 3 all pulled together to plan, advertise and run the event, which took place on Wednesday 27 March.
 Guests received three treatments in The Salon Academy followed by a four-course lunch.
-In addition to the pamper day, students also sold raffle tickets for hand-made Easter eggs and beauty gifts sets donated by Revolution Beauty.
-The event raised an amazing £1,289 for TCT.
+In addition to the pamper day, students also sold raffle tickets for hand-made Easter eggs and beauty gift sets donated by Revolution Beauty.
+The event raised an amazing £1,289 for Teenage Cancer Trust.

-On Thursday, Early Years and Health and Social Care students joined The Great British Spring Clean with CAP (Community Alcohol Partnership).
-Armed with plastic sacks and litter pickers the learners took to the streets of Broadstairs to help tackle rubbish left around the beach.
+On the Thursday, Early Years and Health and Social Care students joined the Great British Spring Clean with CAP (Community Alcohol Partnership).
+Armed with plastic sacks and litter pickers, the learners took to the streets of Broadstairs to help tackle rubbish left around the beach.
 The focus of the event was on litter left by underage drinking such as bottles and cans.
 Kent Police also joined the students and CAP partners.

 At the College, Business students put their event planning skills to the test, delivering their very own Easter Fair.
 The fair raised £130 for Young Minds, while Computing students supported Ageless and Awesome to develop their online presence in an ongoing project.